 DISCUSSION

 The overall prevalence of gastrointestinal tract infection of parasites for chickens sold in Urua-Nka market in Eket local government area in Akwa Ibom state was 26.0%, which is similar to results obtained by Inuwa et. al., 2021; Abdullahi et. al., 2023 & Elele and Adedokun, 2021.
-This result is very low compared to the study of Yoriyo et al., (2005) who reported a prevalence of 87.0% in chickens in Bauchi state, the savannah zone of Nigeria.
-Fakae and Nwalusi, (2000) reported 96.3% in the eastern part of Nigeria, Katoch et al., (2012) reported 72.0% in the sub-tropical and humid zone in India, and Puttalakshmamma et al., (2008) reported 71% around Bangalore, India.
+This result is very low compared to the study of Yoriyo et. al. (2005) who reported a prevalence of 87.0% in chickens in Bauchi state, the savannah zone of Nigeria.
+Fakae and Nwalusi, (2000) reported 96.3% in the eastern part of Nigeria, Katoch et. al. (2012) reported 72.0% in the sub-tropical and humid zone in India, and Puttalakshmamma et. al. (2008) reported 71% around Bangalore, India.
 This low prevalence in this study could mean that the poultry birds were raised in clean environment and given clean water and feed to prevent helminth infections which can cause shortage in their profits.

 In this study, no trematode or Eimeria spp. parasite was found.
 This could be as a result of the absence of intermediate host for trematode parasite in and around Eket local government area of Akwa Ibom state.
-This is in agreement with the work of Puttalakshmamma et al., (2008) on desi birds of Bangalore, Baboolal et al., (2012) in broiler chicken of Trinidad.
+This is in agreement with the work of Puttalakshmamma et. al. (2008) on desi birds of Bangalore, Baboolal et. al. (2012) in broiler chicken of Trinidad.

 Furthermore, mixed infection of two or more parasite species was found in this study.
 This could be as a result of food preference at a particular time which could contain parasites of one or two species.
-Mixed infection was also found in the work of Ananda et al., (2014) in Shimoga and also in the work of Ohaeri and Okwum (2013) in Ikwuano, Abia state, Nigeria.
+Mixed infection was also found in the work of Ananda et. al. (2014) in Shimoga and also in the work of Ohaeri and Okwum, (2013) in Ikwuano, Abia state, Nigeria.

 The predilection site of all the parasites except the threadlike Capillaria annulata that was found in the crop were the small intestine, large intestine and duodenal loop.
-These sites are known for the abundance of semi digested food and debris which favors the living conditions of parasites (Oniye et al., 2010).
+These sites are known for the abundance of semi digested food and debris which favors the living conditions of parasites (Oniye et. al., 2010).
 No parasite was discovered in the gizzard and proventriculus.

 CONCLUSION

 In conclusion, this study showed that there is low prevalence 39 (26%) of gastrointestinal helminth parasites of chicken in Urua-Nka market, a popular market in Eket local government area, Akwa Ibom state, Southern Nigeria.
-These results suggests improved biosecurity practices, modern poultry management, seasonal factors or potential limitations in study design.
+These results suggest improved biosecurity practices, modern poultry management, seasonal factors or potential limitations in study design.
 However, the prevalence could be further reduced by improving the environment where they are kept, treating and deworming regularly, educating the poultry farmers on the dangers of increased gastrointestinal parasite infestation.

 REFERENCES